Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Computing a Generalised Stable Partition

 \begin{theorem} Given an {\sc sf} instance $I$ with $n$ agents, Algorithm \ref{alg:gspconstruction} computes a GSP in $O(n^4)$ time. \end{theorem} \begin{proof} First, note that, if necessary, we can map between representations in preference list form and graphic form in $O(n^2)$ time using Lemma \ref{lemma:graphicaltolists}.
 Then, using Lemma \ref{lemma:computingstablehalfmatching}, we can compute a stable half-matching of the instance in $O(n^4)$ time.
 This can be mapped back to a GSP2 $(S, P)$ using the method described in the proof of Theorem \ref{thm:gsphalfcorrespondence} in $O(n^2)$ time.
 Finally, if desired, $(S,P)$ can be turned into a GSP1 $\Pi$ in $O(n^2)$ time using Algorithm \ref{alg:constructgsp1}. \end{proof}

-Furthermore, the weakly-polynomial inductive and the scaled inductive algorithms for {\sc isa} (a generalization of {\sc sf}) presented by \textcite{biro10} can be used to find stable half-matchings in $O(m^2S)$ and $O(m^3\log B)$ time, respectively, where $m$ is the number of edges in the preference graph, $S$ is the sum of all capacities and $B$ is the largest capacity.
+Note that the weakly-polynomial inductive and the scaled inductive algorithms for {\sc isa} (a generalization of {\sc sf}) presented by Biró and Fleiner \cite{biro10} can be used to find stable half-matchings in $O(m^2S)$ and $O(m^3\log B)$ time, respectively, where $m$ is the number of edges in the preference graph, $S$ is the sum of all capacities and $B$ is the largest capacity.
 In {\sc sf}, given tight bounds $m=O(n^2)$, $S=O(n^2)$ and $B=O(n)$ in the worst case, the algorithms run in polynomial time but only give guarantees of $O(n^6)$ and $O(n^6\log n)$, much worse than the bound we present in Theorem \ref{theorem:gspcomplexity}.